JJcherrycode/basic-vr/README.md

 Original Unreal Forum thread: https://forums.unrealengine.com/development-discussion/vr-ar-development/1701223-vr-interaction-project-open-source

+There is oculus-quest-config branch that can be used to generate apk to try out on quest (no performance test were done yet).

 # All currently implemented features:

   - :heavy_check_mark: Locomotion with collisions (dynamic heigth) - locomotion using thumbstic (left controller)